 To fully leverage your call center resources, you need to have a solid agent onboarding and training program.
-Review your employee onboarding procedure to analyze its effectiveness in introducing policies, practices, software and helpful information to your new hires.
+Review your employee onboarding procedure.
+Moreover, analyze its effectiveness in introducing policies, practices, software, and helpful information to your new hires.

 Audit employee engagement and internal communications in your call center by answering the following basic questions:

 - Do you recognize and reward the best agents?